robinrob/rsmithio/_posts/2015-06-03-jekyll_gulp_haml_sass_browsersync.md

             index.html
 </code></pre>

+A separate `haml-watch` task was required for the HAML in additional to a `build` task, :

 <pre><code class="javascript">
+    var haml = require('gulp-ruby-haml')
+    var combiner = require('stream-combiner2')

+    ...

-    /* hamlBuild() contains the logic used by haml-watch and haml-build */ function hamlBuild() {
+    /* hamlBuild() contains the shared build logic used by haml-watch and haml-build */ function hamlBuild() {
         return combiner(
             haml(),